 Prior to joining trepwise, Geoffrey worked as a senior consultant at Deloitte, where he partnered with federal agencies to carry out multi-year communications and stakeholder engagement strategies.
 In the nonprofit realm, Geoffrey has partnered with dozens of nonprofits ranging in both size and focus, from a $10,000 youth development charity to a multi-billion-dollar global disease prevention effort.
 His diverse experience extends to work as an executive director of a nonprofit dedicated to youth in Haiti, where he successfully scaled operations and secured funding to fully rebuild two earthquake ravaged facilities.

-Geoffrey is a proud New Orleanian, where he lives in Uptown with his husband Dr. Stephen Proctor and dog Sadie.
+Geoffrey lives in Portland, Oregon with his husband Dr. Stephen Proctor and dogs Sadie and Leia.